Tenerife epiphytes grow in Canary Islands palm trees

 Some really specialised species are known as "Air Plants" and there are many Tillandsia species in the Bromeliad family that grow like this.

 One of these, the Air Carnation (Tillandsia aeranthos) is often grown on Tenerife although it is not native to the island.
+It is commonly seen in parts of the north of the island, and will often form large clumps in the humid air.

 The plant is often sold in sprigs at flower and plant stalls and it is often grown on walls and on houses as well as up in trees.